 - Minimum distances between seats –In order to allow a larger number of visitors to visit the Staatsoper Unter den Linden than previously, the seating plan for performances from 3 October, 2020 onwards has been changed in agreement with the Senate Department for Culture and Europe so that there is a minimum distance of 1 meter between the individual seats.
-For the preceding performances until 27 September, 2020 the minimum distance between seats will continue to be 1,5 meters.
 We will ensure that the necessary minimum distances are maintained by blocking the corresponding seats.

 - Mouth-and-nose-protection – Inside of the opera house it is mandatory to wear a face mask to cover your mouth and nose.
-You can take off the face mask on the seats during the performance in the performances taking place until 27 September.
 As of 3 October, the obligation to wear a mouth-nose cover also applies to your seat.

 If the wearing of a mouth-and-nose-protection is not possible due to health restrictions (e.g. asthma, severe lung diseases, etc.), a medical certificate must be carried along.
 In this case we point out the increased risk of infection for you and ask you to contact our telephone card service.

 - Adhere to general hygiene rules – Be considerate of other visitors as well as our staff by following the sneeze and cough etiquette, keep a sufficient distance to other people around you (at least 1.50 meters with the exception of the safety distance of 1 meter between seats in the appropriately furnished performances) and, of course, wash your hands regularly.
 The sanitary facilities on all levels of the opera house are open.
 Furthermore, you can find disinfectant dispensers in the entrance areas of the opera house.